Tyrrell Analytics

 Conclusion

-For facility managers tasked with ensuring that their operations are not a liability to the company’s budget, building analytics provide the critical data needed to make smarter, more strategic decisions.
+For facility managers tasked with ensuring that their operations are not a liability to the company’s budget, building analytics provides the critical data needed to make smarter, more strategic decisions.
 By embracing this technology, they can work alongside the CFO or Head of Facilities with confidence, armed with the insights needed to reduce costs and plan for the future.